 At AppSignal we use a lot of technical terms.
 Read on to learn more about the language of AppSignal.
 See the list of terminology on the right-hand side of this page.

 AppSignal uses an "agent" to communicate with the AppSignal servers and instrument the hosts an application is running on.
-The host data used in our host metrics feature.
+The host data is used in our host metrics feature.

 The AppSignal API is a HTTP REST API which can be used to retrieve data from the AppSignal servers and augment the existing data with more information such as Markers.

 The API differs from the Push API in its purpose.
 While the Push API is used to send data to AppSignal by the agent, the HTTP REST API is primarily used to retrieve data from AppSignal.
-This allow users to use the available data in other tooling.
+This allows users to use the available data in other tooling.

 Applications (previously known as "sites", also referred to as "apps") are Ruby and Elixir applications monitored by AppSignal.